ektrah/libsodium-core/CONTRIBUTING.md

 If this is your first contribution, please add your name and email address to the end of the `Contributors.md` file.

 Pull requests will not be merged if we do not have clean builds from our CI system.
 In case of issues with the CI system, the merge will be delayed until the system is corrected.

-#### Unit Tests

-Unit tests must be present for all functionality that calls into `libsodium`, and should be present for functionality in this project.
-When possible, the test values from `libsodium` should be used.
-Unit tests are ran as part of the CI process, and must pass for a change to be merged.